Venezolana de Televisión: Private channel (1964–1974)

-State channel (1974- present)
+State channel (1974-1999)

 In September 1974, CVTV, after prolonged financial problems due to its competition with the better-established privately owned television networks in Venezuela, Radio Caracas Televisión and Venevisión, was purchased by the Venezuelan government and rebranded as Venezolana de Televisión (VTV).
 Between 1974 and 1980, VTV was funded in whole by the government, but due to an internal economic crisis, VTV was forced to air advertisements for extra revenue (this has no longer been occurring since Hugo Chávez became president in 1999).
 It now only broadcasts program previews and government ads instead.

 After June 1, 1979, VTV, as well as the other television networks in Venezuela, were allowed, by the government of President Luis Herrera Campins, to transmit completely in color using the NTSC-M system.
 By 1980, the transition was complete, and VTV was then rebranded as the VTV Network (VTV Red) until 1982, together with Televisora Nacional, the other state-owned television channel in Venezuela and the first television station to be established, thus briefly uniting channels 5 and 8 into one national network.

 In 1990, VTV, after a government decision to close the Televisora Nacional due to the economic situation of the country, merged it with the latter and thus began simulcasting on channel 5, system M, color NTSC (starting midday).
 This simulcast lasted until December 4, 1998, when the government handed over the signal of channel five to the Archbishopric of Caracas, which gave birth to Vale TV.

 In 1999, VTV used a logo identical to the nicknamed "Exploding Pizza" ident used by the Canadian Broadcasting Corporation.

+Decade of 2000s

+In 2002, the channel temporarily closed its headquarters due to the 2002 coup d'état but reopened a few days later.
+In 2007, it broadcast the special "Por primera vez TVes" alongside TVes, following the latter's launch after the Hugo Chávez administration shut down RCTV.

+From November 2008 until 2015—when it moved to the former offices of La Tele—the channel shared its headquarters in the Los Ruices neighborhood with TVes.
+In 2013, VTV launched a high-definition signal exclusively for digital terrestrial television (DTT).

 By 2014, became the first Latin American station to broadcast Russia's RT Actualidad's newscast.

+Decade of 2020s

+On December 1, 2021, the channel began broadcasting the animated Bolivarian propaganda series Súper Bigote, which portrays Nicolás Maduro as a superhero fighting against U.S. imperialism and the opposition to his government.
+The animated series is criticized for being considered a form of cult of personality, despite supporters of Madurism denying these accusations.